jaivigneshvenugopal/writings/_drafts/norwegian_wood.md

 *This contains spoilers - don't read further if you have not read the book.
 Also, this post is more of a rumination than a review.*

-### placeholder for pic

 ### Introduction

 I have been interested in Murakami for awhile now, and this was just my second read.
-I have watched several videos where translators got together and talked about the genius within him.
+A year back, I watched several videos where translators got together and talked about the genius that he is.
 I guess I was intrigued to pick this after watching that video.
-I had read *What I Talk About When I Talk About Running* a year back and I liked his style of writing - simple and elegant.
-Also Norwegian Wood was one of his famous works that gave him his greatest audience after his previous works.
-So I felt that I had to check it out, given that it was also a weird romance novel.
+I had read *What I Talk About When I Talk About Running* a year back and I liked his style of writing - surprisingly simple and elegant.
+Also *Norwegian Wood* was one of his famous works that gave him his greatest audience after his previous works.
+I felt that I had to read it.

-### 2/11/22 - The day of completion.
+### 2/11/22 - Day of completion.

 This was more of a tradegy than a love story.
-Well, all love stories are somewhat of a tradegy.
-I knew I was in the final few pages of the book and so I did put in a lot of effort to finish it today.
-I read on the train, on the way to work, read in the toilet, read at lunchtime, read all the way back home, sat at the LRT platform to finish reading the book before returning back home.
+Well, all love stories are somewhat of a tradegy, but this was more so of it.

+I knew I was in the final few pages of the book and so I did put in a great deal of effort to finish it today.
+I read on the train, on the way to work, read in the washroom, read at lunchtime, read all the way back home, sat at the LRT platform to finish reading the book before returning back home.
 And I did complete it.

-It is kind of weird or rather shameful to say that I did forget about a few scenes from the beginning of the book.
-I am not sure if it is because scenes were actually forgettable or it was because I just took a really long time to complete this book.
-I feel it might have been a few months.
-I don't recall when I started with the book.
+It is weird or rather shameful to say that I did forget about a few scenes from the beginning of the book.
+I am not sure if it is because scenes were actually forgettable or because I just took a really long time to complete this.
+I feel it might have been a few months?
+I don't recall when I started with the novel.

 I can't really come to conclusions about the book.
-And I don't really understand why I am having difficulty coming up with some sort of structured response for this.
-Maybe it is because I have to give some time before I can form an opinoin.
-But this book was intense for sure.
+And I don't really understand why I am having difficulty coming up with some sort of a structured response for this.
+I might have to give some time before I can form an opnion.
+But was an intense read for sure.
 Back-to-back suicides are not something that is very digestable.
-However, I felt the sadness Toru felt is something any of us can understand and take in.
-There were a lot of beautiful moments in the book, where the author was trying to let us hang in suspension.
-In some sort of frozen state.
+However, I felt the sadness Toru felt is something anyone can understand and take in.
+There were a lot of beautiful moments in the book where Murakami was trying to suspend me; in some sort of frozen state.
 And I loved that.
-I loved the sadness, I loved the sexuality of the characters, I loved that mundane of everyday activities the main character had to endure.
+I loved the sadness, I loved the sexuality of the characters, I loved the mundaness of everyday activities that Toru had to endure.
 I loved the slowness of the world.
-I just loved to have been frozen in time between the pages, with the characters.
+I loved to be frozen in time between the pages, with the characters.
 Ah, this was a beautiful book indeed.

-I don't think many would love it, mainly because there is no story per se.
-It was more off a zoom-in and zoom-out sort of story where we suddenly jump into someone's life for a prolonged period of time and then jump out.
-We just follow along till the author has decided we should get out, and that's what happens.
-It gave a lot of Manchester By the Sea vibes - a movie of similar taste and vibe.
+I don't think many would love it, mainly because there was no story per se.
+It was more off a zoom-in and zoom-out sort of screenplay where I suddenly jump into someone's life for a prolonged period of time before jumping out.
+I just followed along till the author decided that I should get out, and that's what happened.
+It gave a lot of *Manchester By the Sea* vibes - a movie with similar taste, vibe and setting.

-I think I loved that weirdness of it.
-The things a particular character did, wow, it was just so horrifyingly weird I loved it so much.
-It was such a doubtful thing that the main character did not go "wtf" throughout the book.
+I think I loved the weirdness of it.
+The things a particular character did were so horrifyingly weird that I loved it so much.
+It was such a doubtful thing that Toru did not go "wtf" throughout the book.
 But it sort of goes to show the depth in characters Murakami envisioned.
-People in real life are definitely much weirder, so this I did whole-heartedly accept and enjoy.
+People in real life are definitely much weirder, so this to me was a reflection of that - or at least a subset of that.

+I need to ponder about this a little more.

 ---

 ### 5/11/22 - A few days later.

-It has been a few days, and I have let the feeling percolate a little.
+Okay, it has been a few days, and I have let the feeling percolate a little.
 I think the story was mostly a little window to understand depression a little better.
 I think there were multiple people who had it and just took their lives away - but they spoke and behaved like normal people.
-On hindsight, I should have slowed down during the conversations to understand the depth of the characters better.
-I guess that's why the deaths were surprising.
-However, I feel it was also the overcoming of it.
+On hindsight, I should have slowed down during the conversations to understand the depth of the depressed characters better.
+I guess that's why the deaths were surprising to me.
+However, I feel it was also the overcoming of the disease.
 I am pretty sure Toru was depressed as well, but there was a fight in him.
 A fight to not take the easy way out, a fight to continue staying in this world.
-At the end of the book, he was in the worst shape.
+Nearing the end of the book, he was in his worst shape.
 He let his body and mind wander, but he stayed on.
-I think that was inspiring.
-People who fight on to stay alive is always inspiring.
+I think that was personally inspiring.
+People who fight on to stay alive are always inspiring.

 I think I liked Naoko the most.
 I believe it was because she was the most broken.
 Broken beyond repair.
-There was beauty in her fight I believe.
-She had difficulty writing letters to Toru and I believe that was the worsening of her condition.
-I wonder if fighting inner demons would impair someone to write.
+There was beauty in her fight.
+She had difficulty writing letters to Toru and I sense that was the worsening of her condition - the beginning of her downfall.
+I wonder if fighting inner demons would impair someone to write or even speak that much.
+Physically, I think she looked beautiful to, at least from how Murakami describes her and from how Toru observes her mannerisms.

 Oh, and I think it is easy to forget that this story was set in the 1960s and 1970s.
 So people HAD to write to each other, since making calls over the phone was not that common.
-I think there was this month where Toru would just keep writing and writing to many people.
+I think there was this month - April ? - where Toru would just keep writing and writing to many people.
 That sounded beautiful to me.
 Putting in effort to write physical letters and then posting them out.
 Something so soothing and satisfying of a slow-paced world.

 Something about Midori was a little off though.
 It is difficult for me to put